Definition of a Prepayment Privilege

 If you have a prepayment privilege, you can avoid these penalties.
 An open mortgage will have no penalties, so it carries prepayment privileges.
-Open mortgages generally carry a higher interest rate than closed mortgages, however.
+However open mortgages generally carry a higher interest rate than closed mortgages.

 Other mortgages may have a limited annual prepayment privilege.
 For instance, a mortgage may provide that 15% of the principal can be paid annually without penalty.

-Buyer A has a $200,000 mortgage with a 5% interest rate and a 15% annual prepayment privilege.
-In the first year of the mortgage, Buyer A will be able to pay roughly $30,000 or 15% of the mortgage principal in addition to monthly payments.
+Mr. McGillicuddy has a $200,000 mortgage with a 5% interest rate and a 15% annual prepayment privilege.
+In the first year of the mortgage, he will be able to pay roughly $30,000 or 15% of the mortgage principal in addition to monthly payments.

 These mortgages are good for people who have seen an increase in income since the mortgage was issued, and are able to add extra to their mortgage payment each month.
 They are also good for clients who like to apply an annual lump sum payment to their mortgage, such as a tax refund.

 For those who have no desire, nor the means to prepay any portion of the principal during the term of the mortgage, they may consider looking at mortgages with limited prepayment privileges.
 There is a good chance they can obtain a better mortgage rate without having to pay for unneeded, larger prepayment privileges.